How to protect yourself and others from infection as COVID-19 cases increase

 Social distancing involves taking steps to increase the physical space between people to prevent the virus from spreading.
 Public health officials say this is key to reducing the impact of the COVID-19 outbreak.

+Officials insist people stay home as much as possible, and those who must go out should stay two metres away from others.

 Other tips include avoiding crowds and going to public places during off-peak hours.
-Tam also urges people to stay home if they are sick.
+If you are sick, stay home.

 WHAT HOUSEHOLD ITEMS SHOULD I HAVE IN CASE I NEED TO ISOLATE?